xavierfacq/tomcat-session-redis-cluster/README.md

-# tomcat-session-redis-cluster
+# Store your Tomcat sessions in your Redis Cluster

-This project provides an Apache Tomcat 7 SessionManager able to save and restore sessions into a Redis cluster, using the Jedis client.
+This project provides an Apache Tomcat 7 Manager able to save and restore sessions into a [Redis cluster](https://redis.io/topics/cluster-spec), using the [Jedis](https://github.com/xetorthio/jedis) client.
 This manager implements the serialization for authType and Principal, that can be usefull when a BASIC_AUTH is enabled.
+Redis operations are defered in executors for maximun fluidity.

+Requirements:
+- JDK, Maven
+- an Apache Tomcat
-Requirements: a configured and running Redis cluster
+- a Redis cluster

-## How to get this Apache Tomcat 7 session manager
+## How do I use it?

 1°/ Clone this project